-Up to six awards of up to \$165,000 each will be made in 2019.
-Fellowship funds of up to \$104,000 may be used for the residential stay (not to exceed the fellow's salary prior to entering the program) from September 1, 2019, through August 31, 2020.
-The continuation of fringe benefits at levels corresponding to the level of stipend support being requested may be covered with the award, and sponsoring institutions may supplement fellowship funds.
-Any remaining fellowship funds after the residential stay may be used for continued pre-approved leadership development, partial salary support, travel, research, conferences, educational pursuits, and networking.
+- Up to six awards of up to \$165,000 each will be made in 2021. - During the first 12 months of the fellowship, a stipend of up to \$104,000 (not to exceed the fellow's salary prior to entering the program) in fellowship funds may be requested. - For Track 1 fellows, an amount to cover fringe benefits at the sponsoring institution may also be requested (and sponsoring institution may supplement fellowship funds). - Track 2 fellows may receive reimbursement to continue health coverage through COBRA or cover the sponsor portion of a health insurance plan provided to fellows by the NPO. - Any remaining fellowship funds after the residential stay may be used for continued pre-approved leadership development, partial salary support, travel, research, conferences, educational pursuits, and other costs directly attributable to health policy leadership development.

-Fellowship funds administered by the NAM for Track 2 fellows, in addition to covering fellowship stipends during the Washington stay, may cover an optional health insurance program.
 The NAM will administer any remaining fellowship funds after the Washington stay for Track 2 fellows, or make arrangements to transfer those funds to a subsequent institutional sponsor.

-For both tracks: No additional direct or indirect costs are paid for during the first 12 months of this program.
+For both tracks: No additional direct or indirect costs are paid during the first 12 months of this program.
 At no time are indirect costs allowable for the fellowship award.
 Funding for computers, laptops, printers, smartphones, or other equipment is not allowed.
-Fellows will be directly reimbursed for relocation expenses through separate funds within limits specified by the NAM.

 Fellows must commit 100 percent of their time to program activities during the first 12 months.
-On returning to their sponsoring organization or starting their next position, fellows may undertake a preapproved plan to continue their health policy leadership development.
+On returning to their sponsoring organization or starting their next position, fellows may undertake a pre-approved plan to continue their health policy leadership development.
 In the event that a fellow changes sponsors during the grant period, the fellow and the new sponsoring institution must prepare a plan subject to review and approval by the national program director.
 A fellow who seeks such a grant transfer or other similar changes to the fellowship grant should become familiar with RWJF grant procedures and timelines.
 The fellow seeking such a grant revision must work with the appropriate RWJF staff and anticipate that such requests require up to two months to process.
 Grants are made to sponsoring institutions for Track 1 or to the NAM for Track 2, and must follow the RWJF funding guidelines.